gianmarco112/wazuh-customrules/README.md

        ```

 ## ⌚Timeframe Check
+### ⚠BIG DESIGN ISSUE⚠
+⚠⚠ Wazuh manager has a default analysysd cache of 8192 events that it browses to chech the timeframe rules ⚠⚠
 ### How Timeframe Works

 The `timeframe` attribute in Wazuh rules specifies a period (in seconds) during which certain events must occur in sequence to trigger an alert.
 For instance, in rules 100010 and 100011: